Orcs & Elves: Plot

 From the beginning, Elli and Ellon receive a "cryptic message" from King Brahm, the Dwarf ruler of Mount Zharrkarag and close friend of Elli's father.

 Upon arriving at Zharrkarag, Elli and Ellon encounter a ghost of a fallen Dwarf inhabitant, Iog or Nestri who informs the pair that the mountain city has been attacked by Orcs.
 With the help of other Dwarf ghosts, the pair reach the Dragon's Lair, home of the dragon Gaya who assists the player throughout by trading loot with Elli.
 As they explore the prison, they encounter a captive Dark Elf, revealing their part in the invasion.
 Later, after battling through waves of Orcs and giant insects, Elli encounters and defeats the great weaver Sonja.

 Moving into the Zharrkarag forge, the ghost of the Forge Master informs Elli and Ellon that King Brahm is dead but can still be contacted in the Dwarf King's Throne Room.
 After meeting the King, Elli is given possession of his powerful Warhammer Abraxas to aid him in battle against the Orc warlord Bruul.

 Upon reaching the Pit and defeating Bruul, Elli is informed that the leader of the overall invasion is Kai'Laria, a powerful dark elf sorceress.
 Elli and Ellon confront her in the Twilight Cavern where at first it appears she is defeated, but she quickly returns as a ghost, supposedly invincible against physical attacks and thus more powerful.
 However, before she can strike back, the ghosts of the fallen Dwarves appear and surround her, draining her magic and shifting the Cavern's walls, thus imprisoning her now powerless spirit inside.

 The Dwarves thank both Elli and Ellon before finally being free and passing into the afterlife in peace.

+Nintendo DS version

 In the Nintendo DS version, there are two additional levels that can be accessed in the Dragon's Lair at any time in the game.
 Elli encounters a yellow "wererat" called Flopsie stuck in Gaya's food pen with an Orc, who promises to lead Elli to a "powerful weapon" in exchange for freeing only him.
 Upon releasing Flopsie, he leads Elli into a fiery cavern called Brimstone before Gaya's nests of eggs.
 By this point it is revealed that Flopsie only used Elli to gain access to Gaya's eggs to feed on them.
 Elli starts to try and slay Flopsie.
 After a few tries, Flopsie releases Lava Dwellers on Elli.
 After defeating the lava dwellers, Elli and Ellon chase Flopsie to the Burrows.
 After fighting weavers, centipede hatchlings, and centipedes Elli and Ellon finally find Flopsie.
 Elli pursues Flopsie into monster insect invested burrows where the wererat is surrounded and slaughtered by giant centipedes.